Skip to main content

 • Replace the icemaker if it’s cracked or damaged.

-• Use a 1/4 inch screwdriver to remove the two screws at the top front of the cabinet.
+• Use a 1/4" nut driver to remove the two screws at the top front of the cabinet.

 • Route the two disconnected wire harnesses through the small hole at the top of the ice box.